 You don’t have to be necessarily exact about the blanket weight, but remember that the general guideline is to get the one which weighs 10% of your body weight.
 Going for something lighter than 10% of your body may not give you the same benefits and will just be a waste of money.

-However, if you are unsure, we highly suggest you consult your healthcare provider, or you may check the recommended weight chart from Mosaic Weighted Blankets.
+However, if you are unsure, we highly suggest you consult your healthcare provider, or you may check the recommended weighted blanket size guide or weight chart from Mosaic Weighted Blankets.
 The chart will guide you in choosing the right weighted blanket for you based on your weight, size, and needs.

 We are all unique.
 While our conditions may be the same, but our bodies are unique from one another.
 Thus, what works for the other may or may not work for you.
 That is why it is better to consult and ask a professional’s advice before even getting a weighted blanket for you or your loved one – preferably from an occupational therapist or appropriate healthcare professional.